 History

-The castle in Gaujiena (Adsel) was created in an isolated enclave of the Teutonic Knights at the central part of the eastern border of Livonia, between the territory of the Archbishopric of Riga from the south and west, and the Duchy of Dorpat from the north.
-It was one of the oldest order castles in Livonia, because it was established between 1236 and 1238 on the site of a pagan hillfort, captured earlier by the crusaders.
-Due to its conventual shape, it is assumed that it was to be the seat of the commandry, but if it was so, it lost its function already in the mid-fourteenth century in favor of the castle Marienburg.
+The castle in Gaujiena (German: Adsel) was built in an isolated enclave of the lands of the Teutonic Knights, at the central part of the eastern border of Livonia, between the territory of the Archbishopric of Riga from the south and west, and the Duchy of Dorpat from the north.
+It was one of the oldest Teutonic castles in Livonia, because it was built between 1236 and 1238 on the site of a pagan stronghold, previously captured by the Crusaders.
+Initially, it was the seat of the commandry, but it lost this function in 1342 in favor of the Marienburg Castle (Latvian: Alūksne).
+Adsel Castle was first recorded in documents only in 1311.

-In the hands of the Teutonic Knights, Adsel remained until 1558, when it was captured by the army of Ivan the Terrible.
-During the Livonian War, the castle changed owners several times, and about 1560 suffered serious damages.
-Reconstruction was carried out after subordination of the majority of Livonia to the Polish-Lithuanian state, thanks to which it retained its military significance and participated in the Polish-Swedish wars from the beginning of the 17th century.
-In the twenties of that century, the Swedes took it, and in 1702 it was finally destroyed by the army of Peter the Great.
-It has been in ruin since then.
+The castle remained in the hands of the Teutonic Knights until 1558, when it was captured by the troops of Ivan the Terrible.
+During the Livonian War, it changed owners several times and around 1560 it was seriously damaged.
+The reconstruction of the castle was carried out after most of Livonia was subordinated to the Polish-Lithuanian state, thanks to which it retained its military importance and participated in the Polish-Swedish wars of the early 17th century.

 Architecture